exonum/exonum-doc/src/advanced/services/anchoring.md

 Every node from time to time MUST check the bitcoin blockchain state and define which bitcoin transaction is the last one in the current anchoring chain.
 Such transaction is called a LECT for the specified validator.
 The following properties should be persisted for the LECT:

-- It is valid anchoring transaction for the curren Exonum blockchain
+- It is valid anchoring transaction for the current Exonum blockchain
 - It may have any amount of confirmations, in particular, 0
 - Its change output should be not spent.
 That means that the specified validator believes there was no following anchoring transactions after this one
 - Among all bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height